-The Hooktheory Book Series is a smart, fun, skill-building journey that will concretely teach you how to craft melodies and chord progressions like professional musicians and give you a deeper understanding and intuition for how music works.
+The Hooktheory Book Series is a smart, fun, skill-building journey that teaches you how to craft melodies and chord progressions like professional musicians and gives you a deep understanding and intuition for how music works.
 Validated by 16,435 hobby musicians like you, The Hooktheory Book Series is the best selling how-to series for hobby musicians around the world for a reason.

 Music format is easy to understand and emphasizes chord and melody function.

 If you don’t read sheet music you’re out of luck.
 Also, sheet music music really isn’t great for teaching how music works.